Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Related work

 \paragraph{Linguistic complexity}

 Linguistic complexity can be examined from two complementary perspectives.
+On the one hand, it can be understood as the degree of elaboration of a grammatical system at the different levels of representation, often known as formal complexity.
+On the other hand, it can be defined in terms of the effort required by language users to process or learn a given linguistic structure, often known as functional or processing complexity.
 Formal complexity pertains to the structural and computational properties of grammar.
 This involves, for instance, the number of rules, the degree of hierarchical embedding, the number of idiosyncrasies in the system, or the length and depth of constituent and sentence structure \citep{Culicover2014,Hawkins2014, TrotzkeandZwart2014}.
 Functional or processing complexity, in turn, concerns how such structures are implemented and experienced by language users, shaping parsing, memory, acquisition, and neural activity \citep{Hawkins2014, MennandDuffield2014}.
 The two perspectives are interrelated: formal descriptions delimit what structures a grammar makes available, while functional accounts reveal how these structures are deployed and constrained in real-time language processing.
-Importantly, functional complexity extends beyond formal properties, encompassing factors such as frequency, predictability, communicative efficiency, and cognitive limitations on processing and learning.
-Yet, formal and functional complexity do not always align: two structures may differ formally without exhibiting processing differences, and conversely, formally similar structures may impose very different functional loads.
-For the purposes of the present work, we adopt a simplified view in which certain linguistic phenomena primarily tap into one or the other dimension of complexity, while recognizing that the ultimate relationship between formal and functional factors is far more intricate.
+Given the strong interplay between these dimensions of complexity, we will treat complexity holistically, assuming that a given structure is more complex than its baseline irrespective of the specific type of complexity involved.
+We nonetheless return to the distinction between formal and functional complexity in the Discussion.